stephenjmcmahon/Scripts/README.md

 # Scripts

-Scripts for personal use at work and home.
+A collection of scripts for personal use, designed to streamline tasks at work and home.
+These include tools for network discovery, file and folder management, and command-line productivity enhancements.

 ## Bash